DoosanRobotics/doosan-robot2/dsr_mujoco/README.md

    colcon build
    source install/setup.bash
    ```
-   *Note:* Recent versions have simtime issue.
+   *Note:* Recent versions have sim-time issue.
 Extra change or tuning may be required.

 ## Launch with MuJoCo